updated August 11, 2020

 Payment by cash or check (paid directly to the artists).

-Featured Artist - Photography by Chuck Kinsey
+October - Photography by Chuck Kinsey

 Special!
 Handmade stacking or nesting boxes and more woodcraft items crafted by Larry Smith.
 Larry has donated these crafted wooden boxes to the Village Club as a fundraiser to help support our Independence Day Celebration.
 These are wonderful boxes that will look great on a shelf or stacked and can be used for storage, organizing or serving trays!